We received this email from one of our customers:

 Leslie and staff:

 Paralysis due to “slipped disks” is one the most common reasons people get dog wheelchairs.
-Long-backed dogs such as dachshunds, basset hounds, and corgis, and other dogs with a pre-disposition to calcified discs – such as beagle, pitbulls and cocker spaniels , can become paralyzed when disks herniate or rupture.
-Eddie’s first dog wheelchair for his Doberman, Buddha, was due to paralysis from a herniated disc at thoracic-lumbar junction.
+Long-backed dogs such as Dachshunds, Basset Hounds, and Corgis, as well as other dogs with a pre-disposition to calcified discs -such as Beagles, Pit Bulls and Cocker Spaniels- can become paralyzed when disks herniate or rupture.
+Eddie’s first dog wheelchair for his Doberman, Buddha, was due to paralysis from a herniated disc at the thoracic-lumbar junction.
 Often this paralysis comes on with little or no warning.
-The traditional approach is to treat with anti-inflammatories, crate rest, and if the disk has ruptured and the dog is in pain, to do emergency surgery.
+The traditional approach is to treat with anti-inflammatories, crate rest, and- if the disk has ruptured and the dog is in pain- emergency surgery.

-We were fortunate that Buddha was not in any pain – she just woke up paralyzed in the hind legs.
-X-rays revealed spondylosis and a suspicious disk – this was in 1990 when there were no MRI’s for canines available.
-We were advised that a surgery at Tufts could be performed – but it was not within our financial means at that time.
-The design of Buddha’s wheelchair was based on the premise that her tender spinal column needed to be supported in such a way as to do no harm, and to promote rehabilitation.
+We were fortunate that Buddha was not in any pain.
+She just woke up paralyzed in the hind legs.
+X-rays revealed spondylosis and a suspicious disk – this was back in 1990 when there were no MRI’s for canines available.
+We were advised that a surgery at Tufts could be performed, but it was not within our financial means at that time.
+The design of Buddha’s wheelchair was based on the premise that her tender spinal column needed to be supported in such a way as to do no harm and to promote rehabilitation.
 The welded saddle supported her on her pelvic floor, and the yoke resting on her scapula met with our veterinarian’s approval.
-After using the cart for less than 5 months, she starting walking again on her own, and did so for the remaining 3 years of her life.
+After using the cart for less than 5 months, she starting walking again on her own, and did so for the remaining three years of her life.

-We adopted Daisy, a 6 year old dachshund with four herniated disks in 2001.
+We adopted Daisy, a six year old dachshund with four herniated disks in 2001.
 She had been judged to not be a surgical candidate, and although she had spastic reflexes , this was not a classic deep pain withdrawal reflex.
 We were told that rehab was hopeless.
-However, after 2 months of using her wheels, she took her feet off her stirrups and refused to keep them off the ground.
-Unable to keep up with her rear legs as fast her front legs carried her (she was a dachsund and had only one speed – run), she would push off with her rear legs and then hold them off the ground while she sped around.
-We worked to get her gait under control by walking up hills, which was easy living here in the Berkshires – our property had gentle slopes that inspired her to make use of her rear legs for traction.
-After a year, she was using her wheels like a walker, confusing everyone who saw looking like a normal dog walking in her cart.
+However, after two months of using her wheels, she took her feet off her stirrups and refused to keep them off the ground.
+Unable to keep up with her rear legs as fast as her front legs carried her (she was a Dachshund and had only one speed – run), she would push off with her rear legs and then hold them off the ground while she sped around.
+We worked to get her gait under control by walking up hills, which was easy living here in the Berkshires as our property has gentle slopes that inspired her to make use of her rear legs for traction.
+After a year, she was using her wheels like a walker, confusing everyone who saw what looked like a normal dog walking in her cart.
 Daisy inspired thousands who met her over the next decade – representing us at numerous veterinary conferences and symposiums.

 We have come to expect dogs with disk disease to improve over time with the use of our wheelchairs.
-Over the past decade we have worked with dozens of animal rehab practitioners who agree that a dog wheelchair is an invaluable tool for rehabilitating disk dogs.
+Over the past decade we have worked with dozens of animal rehab practitioners who agree that a dog wheelchair is an invaluable tool for rehabilitating dogs with disk issues.
 Walking in a wheelchair keeps their front legs and core muscles strong.